eddyojb88/django-flow-forge/docs/index.md

 ## The State of the ML Ops ecosystem
 The current MLOps landscape is cluttered with overengineered solutions.
-Analysis reveals a stark contrast in codebase size and functionality, with Django Flow Forge offering a lean yet powerful alternative to help solve end to end solutions (<3k of code vs Kedro with 430k lines of code!).
+Analysis reveals a stark contrast in codebase size and functionality, with Django Flow Forge offering a lean yet powerful alternative to help solve end to end solutions (<4k of code vs Kedro with 430k lines of code!).
 Yet all other [tools analysed](https://medium.com/@eddyojb/thoughts-you-wont-get-from-chatgpt-do-you-need-ml-ops-2c954b9d47a6) have significant deficiencies.
 The features of Django Flow Forge are designed to meet a vision for a more accessible and flexible ML operational environment.

+## Why not use e.g. Apache Beam?
+Beam is fantastic for realtime applications and massively scaling pipelines.
+However, it isn't ideal for standardisation of data science workflows, monitoring and communicating or serving.
+That said, there is no reason you cannot use both.
+With flow-forge, you can define an Apache Beam pipeline with a Task if you require.